wiebow/fighting-computers/content/Guides/Reloaded MK2, JiffyDOS and the 1541 Ultimate II+.md

 ## Result!

-We can now use Jiffydos in combination with the 1541 Ultimate II+.
+We can now use JiffyDOS in combination with the 1541 Ultimate II+.
 Really nice!
 Fastload without taking a cartridge slot, and handy shortcut commands when using diskettes:

 ![[jif6.jpg]]